 Blog: The school blog is where the students share published work.
 There are also links to the senior student blogs.
 You can go HERE to have a look.

 Board of Trustees - Our Board of Trustees consists of parent representatives, AMC Community representatives and the Principal.
 They are responsible for all aspects of school governance.
 Day to day management of the school is the responsibility of the Principal.
 Parents are welcome to attend.
 Dates of these meetings will be advertised in the school newsletter.
+A copy of the board minutes are on the school noticeboard.

 Communicating Concerns - An open door policy exists in our school.
 If you have any concerns relating to school we encourage you to talk to us about them.
 Feel free to approach the class teacher or Principal to organise a time to chat.
 The school complaints policy is available from the school office.
+A flowchart of the process is on the school notice board.

 Emergencies - All parents are asked to provide an alternative contact in case of emergency.
 It is in your child’s interest that we know how to contact you or someone nominated by you at short notice.
 Please keep the school informed of any changes to daytime telephone numbers or emergency contacts.